By dentist Dr. Richard Mitchell

 4. The death rate; WHO Director-General Tedros Adhanom Ghebreyesus said that globally the seasonal flu kills far less than 1% of those infected, while about 3% of reported COVID-19 cases have died.

 So the total number of people who will eventually die from this new virus is likely to be hundreds of thousands worldwide.

-Update September 25, 2020 - According to Johns Hopkins data, global deaths from Covid-19 infection is now reported to be over 500,000, (that's half a million deaths) while ten million people overall have been infected.
-That is a death rate of 5%.
+Update September 25, 2020 - According to Johns Hopkins data, global deaths from Covid-19 infection is now reported to be almost 700,000, (that's over half a million deaths) while over 17 million people worldwide have been infected.
+That is a death rate of over 4%.

 And in India, Central America and Brazil the rates are still rising.

 Approximately 80% of people who become infected have mild to moderate symptoms.
 Some people get the infection but experience no symptoms and show no signs of infection.
 These are the 'silent spreaders', who spread the virus without realizing it.